 IAS Exam Pattern 2017

-IAS Exam consists of 3 stages namely Prelims, Mains and Interview.
-Each stage has diifferent no. of Papers and Different Pattern.
+IAS consists 3 stages namely Prelims, Mains and Interview.
+Each stage has diifferent no. of Papers and Pattern.
+They are described below:

 |Medium||Bilingual (English and Hindi)|